dido18/dockmeister/README.md

 #### compose

-Prepares a composition of each configured services' "docker-compose.yml" file into a single `docker-compose.yml` file, adjusting all of the `build` and `volume` paths to be relative to the current directory.
+Prepares a composition of each services' `docker-compose.yml` file into a single `docker-compose.yml` file.
+All `build` and `volume` paths are adjusted to be relative to the root directory.

 #### build

+For each service:

-Runs pre-build scripts for every service and builds the docker containers using "docker-compose build".
+- Runs the pre-build scripts
+- Builds the docker containers using `docker-compose build`.
-Pre-build scripts are all scripts starting with "init" in a services' `scripts` directory.
+- Runs the post-build scripts

+Pre- and post-build scripts reside in the `scripts/` sub-directory.
+The filenames of the scripts are required to have a `pre` or `post` prefix.
 The scripts will be run from the service folder.

 #### up

-Starts the containers using "docker-compose up"
+Starts the containers using `docker-compose up`

 ## Contributing